Call Today! 815-324-2550

 How long does a CBCT scan take?

-The time requirements for cone beam imaging depends on what type of scan is taken, but both are relatively quick.
+There are two types of cone beam imaging options with different requirements when it comes to scanning.
 A complete volume X-ray, also known as a full-mouth X-ray, can take between 20 and 40 seconds to complete.
-Having a particular area of your mouth scanned could take less than 10 seconds.
+However, scanning a particular area of your mouth could take less than 10 seconds.
 Dr. Conness will discuss your treatment timeline at your initial consultation.

 Ottawa Office